olanga/nova/README.md

 - download the index.html file and open it locally or host it on your own server

-Webapp supports only Chrome and Chromium type browsers
+Webclient supports only Chrome and Chromium type browsers

 ## Features
 - Possible to use offline